Welcome back to our Church Facility Budgeting series. Congratulations, you have made it to the conclusion.

 Capital Renewal Projects

 Now, these are different than the above.
 Capital renewal projects are a direct result of reaching the end of life for a piece of equipment facility system.
-If you are utilizing a tool, such as our free Life Cycle Calculator, you could review this prior to setting your facility budget to plan accordingly.
+If you are utilizing a tool, such as our Life Cycle Calculator, you could review this prior to setting your facility budget to plan accordingly.

 The issue we often see is churches have not properly planned for inevitable capital renewals and do not have adequate funds in a capital reserve account — ouch.